Genez-io/genezio-documentation/docs/genezio-typesafe/cron-methods.md

 ## Use scheduled methods in your project

-There are two ways to declare a scheduled method:
+There are two ways to declare a scheduled method in a Genezio typsafe project:

 - Using decorators (only available for TypeScript, JavaScript and Go projects)
 - Using the `genezio.yaml` configuration file (available for all supported languages, including TypeScript, JavaScript, Go)